University of Dayton School of Law: Online Hybrid Juris Doctor (JD) Program

-Through a hybrid J.D. program called Law@Dayton, students will be able to take most of their classes online, coming to campus for only a week each semester.
+Through a hybrid J.D. program, students are able to take most of their classes online, coming to campus for only a weekend each semester.
 The program received approval from the American Bar Association and started in 2019.

 Program In Law And Technology (PILT)

 In 1989, the law school created the Program in Law and Technology (PILT), one of the first programs of its kind in the country.
 PILT offers courses in patent law, copyright and trademark law, business dimensions of intellectual property law, cyberspace law, entertainment law and the impact of technology on the practice of law.
 Collaborations with Emerson and LexisNexis provide hands-on experience in areas of data security and privacy, product liability, regulation and developing new legal products and services.

 Human Rights Collaborative

 Through a partnership with the University of Dayton's Human Rights Center, law school students and faculty can work to protect the rights of vulnerable citizens across the world.
 The collaborative features a course on human rights and joint-research projects between the law school and the center.